BLACK FRIDAY SALE! Self-Paced Courses are Buy One, Get One FREE. Save up to $349 on a single course!

 Three Ways Omnibus Can Build Up Reading Muscles and Stretch the Attention Spans

-Don’t lie.
 Your attention span shrinks every year.
 The more you read on the phone, the more it atrophies.
 Our children are facing this sort of diminishment even more than adults.
 Many live through their phones.
 This isn’t healthy, but even for those who moderately use the phone, the world beckons us to develop ADD with shiny objects and flashing lights.
 We live in Vanity Fair—not the magazine but the worldly and ultimately oppressive carnival in Pilgrim’s Progress.

 This can make the job of a classical educator challenging.
 The hill might seem so steep that it feels impossible.
 No one wants, like Sisyphus, to push rocks uphill only to see them eventually slide back down again, but when you pass out Herodotus to seventh graders, you might hear a few gulps or sighs.

-There are, of course, many techniques that you can use, but the success of Omnibus is not that they would pass the class only, but also that they would begin to hunger to continue learning and reading when no one has the scourge of a failing grade hanging over their head.
+There are, of course, many techniques that you can use, but the success of Omnibus is not that they would pass the class but that they would begin to hunger to continue learning and reading when no one has the scourge of a failing grade hanging over their head.

 Today, I will briefly explore a few techniques that you can use to build up the reading muscles of Omnibus students rather than overwhelming them.
 None of these is a magic bullet, but I have seen all of them be good tools that can help an individual student or a class get the feel and rightly order the loves toward getting to know their forefathers through the Great Books.
-So, here are three techniques that I have found effective over the years:
+So, here are three techniques that I have found effective over the years.

 First Technique: Start With Fun Short Reads and Work Up